 When you are in deep sleep, your throat tissues, tongue and soft palate relax.
 For those with sleep apnea, the soft palate and throat tissues over-relax, causing them to collapse into the back of your throat and block the airway.

-Since the airway is blocked, flow of oxygen ceases, causing your brain to force you to wake up slightly to consciously resume breathing.
+Since the airway is blocked, the flow of oxygen ceases, causing your brain to force you to wake up slightly to consciously resume breathing.
 These episodes can occur hundreds of times per night, seriously disrupting your sleep.

 How are snoring and sleep apnea diagnosed?